On the $K_4$ group of modular curves: Abstract

 \section{Abstract}

-We construct elements in $K_4$ of modular curves using the Goncharov polylogarithmic complex of weight 3, together with results of de Jeu.
-The construction is uniform in the level and makes use of new modular units obtained as cross-ratios of division values of the Weierstra\ss{} $\wp$ function.
-These units provide explicit triangulations of the Manin $3$-term relations in $K_2$ of modular curves, which in turn give rise to elements in $K_4$.
-Based on numerical computation and on recent results of Weijia Wang, we conjecture that these elements are proportional to the Beilinson elements defined using the Eisenstein symbol.
+We construct elements in the $K_4$ group of modular curves using the polylogarithmic complexes of weight 3 defined by Goncharov and De Jeu.
+The construction is uniform in the level and relies on new modular units arising as cross-ratios of division values of the Weierstra\ss{} $\wp$ function.
+These units provide explicit triangulations of the $3$-term relations in $K_2$, which in turn give rise to elements in $K_4$.
+Based on numerical computations and on results of Wang, we conjecture that these elements are proportional to the Beilinson elements defined via Eisenstein symbols.